synaptics-astra/doc/linux/index.rst

 The Graphical Desktop
 ---------------------

-Astra Machina's graphical desktop is enabled be default.
+Astra Machina's graphical desktop is enabled by default.
 It can be displayed on an external display connected to the HDMI port or a MIPI display.
 Input can be provided by connecting a standard HID USB keyboard and mouse.

 .. figure:: media/wayland-desktop.jpg